 The trouble is, for most of us, outside-the-box thinking can be extremely difficult.

-But when it works, folks, it’s magic.
+True, thinking outside the box can get you into trouble — but when it works, folks, it’s magic.
 After all, I think we can all agree that the guy who decided to deep-fry ice cream was a genius.

 Speaking of food, one of the more common places where people often get bogged down in the mire of boring conventionalism is when it comes time to pick a restaurant.
 More often than not, folks refuse to spread their wings and branch out, continually going to the same old tried-and-true establishments.

 For $4.99 Ikea sells a lunch plate consisting of 15 meatballs with cream sauce, and a side of mashed potatoes and lingonberry sauce.
-Ikea also offers other fare including cold-smoked Najad salmon with marinated vegetables for $4.99.Â And if you think those are great deals, breakfast lovers can get a plate of scrambled eggs, bacon and potatoes for 99 cents.
+Ikea also offers other fare including cold-smoked salmon with marinated vegetables for $6.99.
+And if you think those are great deals, breakfast lovers can get a plate of scrambled eggs, bacon and potatoes for $2.

-Photo Credit: EpSos.de
+Photo Credit: David Sifry